Notgnoshi/notgnoshi.github.io/_posts/2016-05-14-linux-gpio.md

 done
 {% endhighlight %}

 The script will have to be run as root.
-You can give it executable permissions by issuing `sudo chmod +x led.sh`.
-Then you can run it simply by `sudo ./led.sh`.